Sheeri/DevHubRecs/README.md

 Pre-work: save a TSV file downloaded from GA query explorer demo/tools
              https://ga-dev-tools.appspot.com/query-explorer/
+          set the following variables:
+          metrics - ga:uniquePageviews
-          Copy env.tmpl to .env and put in your values
+          dimensions - ga:pagePath and whatever the dimension for your custom user ID is Copy env.tmpl to .env and put in your values

 parseTsvToCsv.py - step 1, cleans/prepares data. input:tsv file, output: csv file with the same name